 There's a new sheriff in town.

-Obsidian’s debut did not go unnoticed.
-The dare-to-be-different brand set a new standard among premium handmades and the industry has taken notice.
+Obsidian’s debut will not go unnoticed.
+It dares to be different, and in doing so, sets a new standard among premium handmades.
 The size listing is stacked – a slew of big-ring vitolas, figurados, and more.
 The blend is dark, meaty, and enticing, delivering a wealth of dense tobacco flavor in an unconventional format.
 Packed in chunky, Spanish cedar boxes, Obsidian’s most remarkable trait is the price.
 Premium quality and memorable flavor, all for a fee that’s most similar to an ordinary yard ‘gar.
 Literally, they would be a bargain at twice the price.

-So what’s in this meaty porterhouse?
 Obsidian employs a dark, oily Brazilian Habano ligero wrapper overtop a bold blend of Cuban-seed long-fillers from Nicaragua and the Dominican, secured inside a spicy Criollo ’98 binder.
 The result is a densely rich and chewy blend, loaded with complex notes of espresso, pepper, earth, toast, and cream.
-Full-bodied, but extremely smooth and balanced, Obsidian is thoroughly satisfying.
+Full-bodied, but extremely smooth and balanced, Obsidian is thoroughly great.